 Everyone is at risk of carbon monoxide poisoning.
 In winter, the risk is even greater because people use their heaters more often – even in southern California.
 Infants and older adults, those with pre-existing heart conditions, anemia or respiratory (breathing) problems are all highly susceptible to CO poisoning.

 What Happens if I am Exposed or Someone I Love is Exposed to Carbon Monoxide?

 No level of carbon monoxide is safe.
-Low level CO poisoning can cause headaches, nausea and shortness of breath.
-Moderate levels of CO can cause chest paint, dizziness, weakness, fainting, loss of muscle coordination, confusion, severe headaches, upset stomach, nausea, and vomiting.
+Low-level CO poisoning can cause headaches, nausea, and shortness of breath.
+Moderate levels of CO can cause chest pain, dizziness, weakness, fainting, loss of muscle coordination, confusion, severe headaches, upset stomach, nausea, and vomiting.